Code-Institute-Submissions/Mikew1999-recipe-blog/README.md

 *   Delete Recipe - Allows user to delete one of their recipes
 *   Delete Post - Allows user to delete one of their posts

+* Future Features
+    * Top posts section
+    * Like posts
+    * Scheduled deletion of files which don't have a fileID in fs.chunks (Didn't have time to implement)

 # Technologies Used

 ## Languages Used